 Days?
-Days pretending to be the back seat of a car, while your legs were tucked, foam padding stuck to your skin, your right arm went numb, your right hip screamed, and you could taste exhaust.
+Days pretending to be the back seat of a car, while your legs were tucked, foam padding stuck to your skin, your right arm went numb, your right hip screamed, and you could taste exhaust?
 "Yeah, well, not me.
 If my cyber skills weren't needed to rescue your boyfriend, nothing could get me into this Dante's Inferno.
 Nothing."

-"Chill your white privilege.
+"Stop your whining.
 You're almost inside the compound."